10 most meaningful coat of arms in the world

-The National Emblem of the Democratic People's Republic of Korea is the coat of arms of North Korea, officially known as the Democratic People's Republic of Korea.
+The National Emblem of the Democratic People's Republic of Korea is the North Korea coat of arms, officially known as the Democratic People's Republic of Korea.
 The current version adopted in 1993 is based on a design that was used since the foundation of the republic in 1948.
 Two previous versions were briefly in use in the late 1940s.
 Prominent features on the emblem are a red star, a hydroelectric plant, and Mount Paektu.
 The design bears similarities to the emblem of the Soviet Union and other emblems of the socialist heraldic style.

-It is no coincidence to find the abovementioned mount on the coat of arms of North Korea as it is bordered by Paektu in the north.
+It is no coincidence to find the abovementioned mount on the North Korea coat of arms as it is bordered by Paektu in the north.